 9. Update automatic payments

 As cards are replaced, you’ll receive new card numbers.
 Go through your online payments and systems, and update recurring, automatic payments with your new card numbers.
 Depending on how many accounts are set up on automatic payments, this process may take some time.
-But proactively updating account information will help ensure there are no disruptions to your services.
+But, proactively updating account information will help ensure there are no disruptions to your services.

 10. Invest in an identity theft protection service

-Looking for the best identity theft protection services?
-Check out Aura, which offers an extensive kit of cybersecurity features and identity protection tools.
+- Aura: Offers an extensive kit of cybersecurity features and identity protection tools.
 Along with data breach monitoring, identity recovery services, and data broker removal services, Aura includes antivirus to protect your devices from malware and parental controls to keep your children safe from cyberbullies and inappropriate content online.

 Can I put a tracking device in my wallet?